airalab/robonomics-wiki/docs/en/home-assistant-x-robonomics.md

 Now that the integration is added to the folder of custom components of Home Assistant, you have two options:

-- Whether you have MQTT integration installed and some ZigBee devices connected by either ZigBee2Mqtt or any other hardware, proceed to [configuration steps](/docs/iot-sub-setup) of Robonomics subscription and Robonomics Integration.
+- Whether you have MQTT integration installed and some Zigbee devices connected by either Zigbee2MQTT or any other hardware, proceed to [configuration steps](/docs/iot-sub-setup) of Robonomics subscription and Robonomics Integration.
-- Otherwise, navigate to [MQTT Broker](/docs/mqtt-broker/) installation where you also add MQTT integration to your Home Assistant and connect your ZigBee devices to your Home Assistant via preferred hardware.
+- Otherwise, navigate to [MQTT Broker](/docs/mqtt-broker/) installation where you also add MQTT integration to your Home Assistant and connect your Zigbee devices to your Home Assistant via preferred hardware.

 ## Add Robonomics integration to Existing Home Assistant Core